tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 # RDM in the Research Project Cycle

  ## What is Research Data Management?

+ As part of your master's thesis project you will be handling research data, and you will need to do research data management.
  :::{card}
 "Research Data Management (RDM) is a broad term that covers all aspects of handling research data throughout research, including planning, collecting, organising, documenting, storing, preserving, and sharing data.
 Effective RDM also covers the management of all resources involved in working with research data such as files, scripts [and tools]" (Li et al., 2025b).
 :::
 <br>
+In this mini-module we hope to reinforce the knowledge and skills that are required to effectively manage the research data for your project.

 ## Why plan for RDM?